Americans everywherer will once again observe Veterans Day on Monday, November 11, 2019.

 The observance of Veterans Day is appropriate and meaningful as one way that we, as American citizens, collectively show our support for our troops, as well as keep those we know in our thoughts and prayers.

-It's an occasion, most of all, to honor the memories of all those who have gone before -- and all those who, today, still lead the way.
+It's an occasion, as well, to honor the memories of all those who have gone before.